jrmerz/earthengine-connector/README.md

 click the 'Load unpackaged extension'.
 Using the file selector, select the folder 'chrome-extension' from this repo.

-You should now see 'EarthEngine Connector' in the extensions list and are now good to go.
+You should now see 'Earth Engine Connector' in the extensions list and are now good to go.

 ## Usage